flother/spreet/README.md

     <OUTPUT>    Name of the file in which to save the spritesheet

 OPTIONS:
     -h, --help                 Print help information
-    -r, --ratio <RATIO>    Set the output pixel ratio [default: 1] --retina           Set the pixel ratio to 2 (equivalent to `--ratio=2`) --unique           Store only unique images in the spritesheet, and map them to multiple names
+    -m, --minify-index-file    Remove whitespace from the JSON index file -r, --ratio <RATIO>        Set the output pixel ratio [default: 1] --retina               Set the pixel ratio to 2 (equivalent to `--ratio=2`) --unique               Store only unique images in the spritesheet, and map them to multiple names
     -V, --version              Print version information
 ```